 - Configure Java to have a large heap size, e.g., -Xmx2048m - Limit the number of children under a single resource ideally to 1,000 or less.
 Consider using a hierarchy to organize resources, e.g., storing the resource with ID 12345678 at the path /12/34/56/78.
-Automatically-generated identifiers will use this pattern. - Particularly when working with files larger than available memory, use Infinispan file storage (e.g. -Dfcrepo.modeshape. configuration=config/single-file/repository.json) or filesystem federation.
-Federation avoids having to transfer files using HTTP - and with larger file sizes (or with larger numbers of files being processed), this can improve performance significantly.
+Automatically-generated identifiers will use this pattern. - Particularly when working with files larger than available memory, use Infinispan file storage (e.g. -Dfcrepo.modeshape.configuration=config/single-file/repository.json).